JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-The interface provides the path to the Marketplace ZIP Signer executable.
+Provides the path to the Marketplace ZIP Signer executable.

 It is required to have a dependency on the Marketplace ZIP Signer added to the project with [`intellijPlatform.zipSigner()`](tools_intellij_platform_gradle_plugin_dependencies_extension.md) dependencies extension.